dialectic-admin/LS-bot/README.md

 # Learning Snippets Bot

-An intelligent chatbot system that provides context-aware learning snippet assistance and educational content in both English and French.
+A chatbot system that provides context-aware learning snippet assistance and in both English and French.
 The system leverages AWS services and LangChain to retrieve relevant code snippets and generate natural language responses.

 ## System Architecture